KSheridan86/project-5-RossAnthonyDesigns/README.md

 The key areas I would like to add to the site in the future are:

 * The ability for users to login via social networks such as google or facebook
-* Forgot/reset password functionality
-* Welcome emails
+* Other payment options ie. Paypal

 [Back to the Top](#table-of-contents)